-Who can apply?
+Who can apply and on what activities may funds be spent?

-California Organizations
+Only California Organizations are eligible to apply.
 A California Organization is a for-profit or non-profit organization that employs and pays more than 50% of its employees in California.

-For a California Organization, Allowable Project Costs include:
+Allowable Project Costs include:

-- Costs for activities conducted wholly in California; and - Costs for activities conducted outside of California, provided that the California Organization exercises direction, supervision and control over the activities.
+- · Costs for activities conducted in California; and - Costs for activities conducted outside of California, provided that the California Organization exercises direction and control over the activities.